What is a Fractional CFO?

 Fractional CFOs vs. FTE

 Fractional CFOs are typically paid by the hour as per their contract.
 You can expect to pay between $175 to $300 an hour for fractional CFOs depending on your location.
-Most contracts do not include benefits.
+Fractional CFOs are usually not entitled to traditional employee benefits like health insurance, retirement plans, or paid time off since they work on a contract or consulting basis.
+However, they may negotiate specific benefits or perks as part of their agreement.

 Interim CFOs vs. FTE